harrison-f-stropkay/walker/README.md

 ## Running the program

 Pretty simple - clone this repo and run `Launcher.java`.
 The "art" will follow a few seconds later in a pop-up.
-The parameters for the artwork can be modified in `Walker.java`, so have fun messing with the settings if you'd like.
-Here's a sample video:
+The parameters for the artwork can be modified in `Walker.java`, so have fun messing with the settings if you'd like to make something colorful (or not).
+Here's a sample video that's supposed to resemble earth: